nuxt/docs/en/api/configuration-transition.md

 description: Set the default properties of the page and layout transitions.
 ---

+> Nuxt v2.7.0 introduces key "pageTransition" in favor of the "transition" key to consolidate the naming with layout transition keys.

 # The pageTransition Property

 - Type: `String` or `Object`